tanvikangar/Mini-RocksDB----LSM-Tree-Key-Value-Database-Engine/README.md

 # Mini-RocksDB----LSM-Tree-Key-Value-Database-Engine.
-This team consists of four members: Tanvi Kangar,
+This team consists of four members: \n
+Tanvi Kangar,